Masoudieh Mansion: History

 Masoudieh has gone through many historical events ever since it was built.
-During the constitutional revolution, due to the disagreements Zell-e Soltan had with Mozaffar ad-Din Shah and later Mohammad Ali Shah, his mansion became a revolutionary foothold.
-In 1908 a handmade bomb exploded under the Shah's carriage near the mansion, giving him the excuse to carry out the 1908 bombardment of the parliament.
+During the Persian Constitutional Revolution, due to the disagreements between Zell-e Soltan and Mozaffar ad-Din Shah (and later Mohammad Ali Shah), the mansion became a revolutionary foothold.
+In 1908, a handmade bomb exploded under the Shah's carriage near the mansion, causing him to initiate the 1908 bombardment of the parliament.

 Many of the first cultural institutions of Iran were first founded in Masoudieh.
-For example, the first national library and national museum were established in this place.
+For example, the first national library and the first National Museum of Iran were established in this place.